nathadriele/vercel-app-mlops-zoomcamp-project-paris-price-house/README.md

 The dataset used in this project consists of imaginary data on house prices in Paris.
 The attributes are all numeric and represent various features of the properties.
 This dataset is valuable for educational purposes, practice, and gaining knowledge in machine learning and data analysis.

 ### Attributes:
-- squareMeters: Total area of the property in square meters.
+- `squareMeters`: Total area of the property in square meters.
-- numberOfRooms: Total number of rooms in the property.
+- `numberOfRooms`: Total number of rooms in the property.
-- hasYard: Indicates whether the property has a yard.
+- `hasYard`: Indicates whether the property has a yard.
-- hasPool: Indicates whether the property has a pool.
+- `hasPool`: Indicates whether the property has a pool.
-- floors: Number of floors in the property.
+- `floors`: Number of floors in the property.
-- cityCode: Zip code of the property location.
+- `cityCode`: Zip code of the property location.
-- cityPartRange: A range indicating the exclusivity of the neighborhood.
+- `cityPartRange`: A range indicating the exclusivity of the neighborhood.
-- numPrevOwners: Number of previous owners of the property.
+- `numPrevOwners`: Number of previous owners of the property.
-- made: Year the property was built.
+- `made`: Year the property was built.
-- isNewBuilt: Indicates if the property is newly built.
+- `isNewBuilt`: Indicates if the property is newly built.
-- hasStormProtector: Indicates if the property has storm protection.
+- `hasStormProtector`: Indicates if the property has storm protection.
-- basement: Basement area in square meters.
+- `basement`: Basement area in square meters.
-- attic: Attic area in square meters.
+- `attic`: Attic area in square meters.
-- garage: Garage size in square meters.
+- `garage`: Garage size in square meters.
-- hasStorageRoom: Indicates if the property has a storage room.
+- `hasStorageRoom`: Indicates if the property has a storage room.
-- hasGuestRoom: Number of guest rooms in the property.
+- `hasGuestRoom`: Number of guest rooms in the property.
-- price: Predicted price of the property.
+- `price`: Predicted price of the property.

 ### Project Components
 ### Frontend